 Why should you attend a pre-college program at Syracuse University?

 For more than 60 years, Syracuse University has been providing high school students with the unique opportunity to explore potential college majors and careers in credit and noncredit courses.
-Whether online or in-person, you will not only learn what it’s like to be a college student, you will be able to take a deep dive into a subject that interests you, meet like-minded students from around the world, and leave the program with more clarity about your future.
+Whether online or in-person, you will learn what it’s like to be a college student, take a deep dive into a subject that interests you, meet like-minded students from around the world, and leave the program with more clarity about your future.

 Learn What it’s Like to Be a College Student

 Pre-college students at Syracuse University experience a taste of what it’s like to be an undergrad.
-All pre-college courses are lead by SU faculty and instructors, and classes are structured like real college classes (and many are real college courses with undergrad students).
+All pre-college courses are taught by Syracuse University faculty and instructors, and classes are structured like real college classes (and many are real college courses with undergrad students).